TheAssemblyArmada/Thyme-Wiki/Style-Guide.md

 * Functions taking no parameters should have empty parenthesis unless they are part of a file intended to follow C conventions and allow compilation with a C compiler where they have void.
 * Virtual member functions declared in child classes should have the override identifier to check at compile time that they have the correct signature when they override functions in the base class.
 * Function calls to functions with many parameters should be laid out like conditional scopes if the line is looking too long.
 * Only use abbreviations in function names if they are likely to be well known or obvious.
-Not every one will be a native English speaker.
+Not everyone will be a native English speaker.

 ```C
 void Empty_Cpp_Function();